Graphics, Web Design & Multimedia HNC

 A portfolio of previous work will be requested for your advice and guidance session.

 Employment routes after completion of qualification

-A wide variety of employment opportunities in the graphics or ICT/computing fields.
+- a wide variety of employment opportunities in graphics and other creative industries

 The course will open up opportunities for apprenticeships or allow you to go straight into employment.

 Top up routes after completion of the qualification

 If you wish to continue your studies you can use this qualification to progress on to a full honours degree at many universities, in a graphics/visual communication-based subject area.